Fryuni/inox-tools/docs/src/content/docs/inline-mod/lazy.md

 ---

 :::danger
-Lazy values are an advanced utility, misuse of this feature may cause dealocks, infinite recursions or even serialization of unsafe values.
+Lazy values are an advanced utility, misuse of this feature may cause deadlocks, infinite recursions or even serialization of unsafe values.
 In most cases, [`asyncFactory`](/inline-mod/factory-wrappers#asyncfactory) is a better choice.

 Make sure your use case comply with all the [requirements](#requirements) laid out on this page.
 :::

-Sometimes you can only get a valye after the module where it should be serialized to is created.
+Sometimes you can only get a value after the module where it should be serialized to is created.
 When using the [AIK Plugin](/inline-mod/aik-plugin), for example, you can only define an inline module during the `astro:config:setup` hook, but you might want to serialize a value from other hooks.

 For such use cases, you can use the `lazyValue` utility to create a placeholder value that you can set later: